 Please submit up to five images with 300 dpi or one video or audio file per submission.
 Include a short bio in the cover letter section of the submission form.
 Submit via Submittable here.

-Alexandria Quarterly's Emerging Artists & Writers series seeks to promote the work of creative people ages 13 to 17 years old.
+Alexandria Quarterly's Emerging Artists & Writers series is now it's very own literary magazine.
+Mad & Moonly (named after the line in the E.E.
+Cummings poem ["love is more thicker than forget"]) seeks to promote the work of creative people ages 13 to 17 years old.
 Please follow the general submission guidelines, but submit you work, in any genre or medium, here.

 Please limit your submissions to two per month.